Welding challenges in confined spaces

 Easily change weld parameters and processes

 On some jobsites, the operator may be working hundreds of feet from the welding power source.
 As a result, he or she must stop welding and walk back to the machine every time parameter or process changes are needed.
-When welding in small spaces, welders may have crawl on their hands and knees, up and down ladders, or through manholes or narrow pathways to get to the power source.
+When welding in small spaces, welders may have to crawl on their hands and knees, up and down ladders, or through manholes or narrow pathways to get to the power source.

 This lost time adds up, totaling significant labor costs that could be better spent on productive tasks.
 Repeated trips to the power source also increase the opportunity for safety risks such as slips, trips and falls.

 Remote-control welding technologies help minimize the time spent walking — or crawling and climbing — to and from the power source, so operators can maximize arc-on time, weld quality and jobsite safety.
 ArcReach® technology from Miller Electric Mfg.
 LLC provides complete control at the weld joint without the need for a control cable, allowing operators to easily adjust parameters and processes at the spot of the weld using the wire feeder or the remote.
-Pairing the XMT® 350 FieldPro™ system with an ArcReach Smart Feeder delivers capabilities for advanced processes such as pulsed MIG and Regulated Metal Deposition (RMD®) on the jobsite, so even in tight spaces operators can significantly improve productivity while achieving high weld quality.
+Pairing the XMT® 350 FieldPro™ system or ArcReach-compatible engine-driven welder with an ArcReach Smart Feeder delivers capabilities for advanced processes such as pulsed MIG and Regulated Metal Deposition (RMD®) on the jobsite, so even in tight spaces operators can significantly improve productivity while achieving high weld quality.

 And with the XMT 350 FieldPro system with Polarity Reversing, operators can switch parameters and welding polarity when TIG and stick welding with the push of a button at the remote — so there is no need to leave the space where they are welding.
 In applications where operators must frequently switch between TIG and stick welding, such as boiler construction or repair, this technology improves safety and can save hours per day.